The Blackstone Chair – Chapter Three

 “No, milord,” said Tim, standing to attention like a soldier.
 “I did exactly what you said.
 Didn’t tell no one.”

 “Great work.
-Now Tim,” Ciaran said slowly.
-“Do you remember the rest of the plan?”
+Now Tim, do you remember the rest of the plan?”

-Tim blinked through his thoughts.
+The boy blinked through his thoughts.
 “I wait here while you go out through the secret way.
 When the lady comes I don’t say nothing and don’t do nothing.
-Except when your uncles and cousins come, then I tell ‘em you made me do it and I had no say.
-Look, I got my cousin Len to give me a crack so it looks real.”
+Except when your uncles and cousins come, then I tell ‘em you made me do it.
+Look, I got Len to give me a crack so it looks real.”
 He pointed at the welt blackening his left eye.

 “You’re a star, Tim.
 Just remember, don’t take off the mask until my family comes and only if they make you.
 It gives us more time.”